-Hyperpigmentation Treatment
+Hyperpigmentation Treatment in Hounslow

 Reviewed by Su Rixon · Aesthetic Clinician · Last reviewed April 2026

-Types of Hyperpigmentation We Treat
+Understanding the Different Types of Hyperpigmentation

-Treating Hyperpigmentation in Darker Skin
+Why Treating Hyperpigmentation in Darker Skin Requires Specialist Care

 Have Questions?